Becoming a Catholic

 This is an easy-to-use resource that provides initiation ministers with the pastoral tools needed to lead dismissal sessions with unbaptized adults preparing for full initiation.
 The step-by-step format makes leading the dismissal catechesis an easy and prayerful experience.
 Order from LTP

-RCIA Glossary
+OCIA Glossary

 Learn the Terms